 Upon entering the program, students are required to submit immunization records including a Hepatitis B vaccine consent/declination form.
 Students should maintain a copy of the related documentation because it may be requested by their fieldwork sites.
-Additionally, some fieldwork sites require students to have a flu vaccination.
+Additionally, some fieldwork sites require students to have a flu and/or covid vaccination.